Home - FTSI, Inc

 The device was discovered after alerts from customers were reported of their debit cards getting stuck or jammed in the card reader.
 Upon inspection of the ATM card reader, the deep-insert shimmer was found within the NCR TRCR as the obstruction that was causing the card jam.

-The deep-insert shimmer found is a new type of shimmer that was created to capture the EMV chip off debit cards being inserted into the card reader.
+The deep-insert shimmer found is a newer type of shimmer that was created to capture the EMV chip off debit cards being inserted into the card reader.
 The pin camera for this attack was discovered behind the task light upon further investigation.
-Review task light pin camera information and safety recommendations.

 deep_insert_shimmer_ncr_cardreader